unrealwork/atsd-use-cases/OrovilleDam/README.md

 ![Figure 5](Images/Figure5.png)

 Reservoir levels experienced their first significant uptick on December 10th, 2016, with an increase of 34,571 af added to the reservoir storage.
-Over the next several weeks, the dam experienced increase in storage (with the exception of a handful of days).
+Over the next several weeks, the dam experienced an increase in storage (with the exception of a handful of days).
 By toggling over each of the individual columns, we can see the change in the storage for February 9th (237,689 af), 10th (39,522 af), and 11th (53,896 af), which was when the dam was overtopped.

 You can explore this portal by clicking on the button below: